Taking photos of the northern lights with your smartphone? Tips to get the best picture

 Starting on Friday, May 10 many residents across the United States documented their pictures of the phenomenon on social media.
 The pictures, that look like wallpaper photos, have shown palm trees with an Ombre pink background and metro cities with a distinctive overcast.

-Forecasters are predicting that many parts of the northern United States will see the aurora borealis again tonight and on Sunday night.
-The northern lights are visible between 10:00 a.m. and 2:00 a.m.
+Forecasters are predicting that many parts of the northern United States will see the aurora borealis again tonight and on Sunday night between 10:00 a.m. and 2:00 a.m. local time.

 Most people are looking up and capturing the beauty of the northern lights with amazing photos.
 And unless you’re a professional photographer with a DSLR handy, most are doing so with their smartphones.